c9/core/plugins/c9.ide.language.go/README.md

 This plugin is still marked "experimental".
 To use it in Cloud9, please go to Cloud9 > Preferences > Experimental > Go Code Completion.

+Make sure that go and gocode are installed on your path sudo apt install go go get github.com/stamblerre/gocode

 ## License

 MIT